dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Today we learned how to create a react app using npm and the terminal. we then looked at the file structure and where we will be working.

 Link to work: NA

+DAY 77: JUNE 2, 2019

+Today's Progress: Working on the react course.
+Today we learned about modules and how we use import and export to interact with different files.
+At the bottom of a component we usually need to export whatevre is inside that component.
+We then import into the index.js file.

+Link to work: NA